 - If the cavity is too big, you can repair the damage with a dental crown.
 Once placed, it seals up the cavity.

 Dental crowns look and feel like healthy versions of your teeth.
 They cover the visible part of a tooth and seal up any damage.
 If a tooth has a crack that threatens to split the tooth open, a crown will hold it together tightly.
 A crown even hides stains and imperfections.

-Dealing With Chronic Toothache
+Deal With Chronic Toothache

 A toothache that never seems to go away completely is a sign you might have infected pulp.
 Pulp is the inside of your tooth.
 It is home to the nerve endings, so when infected, it can really hurt.
 A root canal will relieve the pain and save the tooth.
 A small hole is made in your tooth, and the infected pulp is removed.
 Once the tooth is cleaned with a special laser, it’s sealed up and restored with an inlay or onlay and dental crown.

 Choosing an appropriate tooth replacement depends on several factors like cost and durability.

 - A dental bridge holds a replacement tooth in the gap without surgery.
 It’s more affordable, but bridges often need replacing every 10 years or so.

 - A dental implant uses a surgically implanted titanium root to hold onto a replacement tooth.
 It’s not as affordable as a dental bridge, but it can easily last 20 years or more.
 It also provides superior stability.

 Repair Minor Damage